About Us » General Information - Continuing Education

 Course Completion Certificate

 If you are enrolled in our complete 45-hour package, we will email one course completion certificate at the conclusion of your last course, showing all courses completed.
-This completion certificate will contain an 8-digit course approval number for each course issued by the California Bureau of Real Estate.
-These numbers must be supplied, by you, to the Bureau of Real Estate for the renewal of your license.
+This completion certificate will contain an 8-digit course approval number for each course issued by the California Department of Real Estate.
+These numbers must be supplied, by you, to the Department of Real Estate for the renewal of your license.

 Although every effort has been made to provide accurate and current information in this text, the ideas, suggestions, general principles and conclusions presented in this text are subject to local, state and federal laws and regulations, court cases and any revisions of same.
 The author and/or publisher is not engaged in rendering legal, tax, or other professional services.
 The reader is thus urged to consult with his/her employing broker and/or seek legal counsel regarding any points of law.
 This publication should not be used as a substitute for competent legal advice.